 - 1. In an approved campground;

 - 2. In an approved camper sales lot; or

-- 3. The owner of a camper may park it on his own property in the rear or side yards, providing that the camper is parked behind the front face of the principal building, if any,
+- 3. The owner of a camper may park it on his own property meeting the front yard setbacks.
+A camper so parked shall not be used as living quarters and shall not be hooked up to any water or sewer utilities.

-- and in any case, no closer than six feet to any lot line.
-A camper so parked shall not be used as living quarters and shall not be hooked up to any water or sewer utilities. - 4.
-Invitees may also park campers in the same manner as required of any owner on his/her own property for a period of time not to exceed thirty days.
+4. Invitees may also park campers in the same manner as required of any owner on his/her own property for a period of time not to exceed thirty days.